misingnoglic/misingnoglic.github.io/_posts/2018-10-13-python-for-java-programmers-p3.markdown

 print(nums[::-1])
 {% endhighlight %}

+Just as a note: the slices you get back are copies of the original list, so if you modify them, you won't modify the original list.
+However, if you don't set them to a variable, you can also use slices to redefine whole parts of lists as other lists!
+Pretty sweet :)

+{% highlight python %}
+>>> nums = [10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20]
+>>> nums[1:8]=[0]  # Replace items from 1-8 with just a 0
+>>> nums
+[10, 0, 18, 19, 20]
+{% endhighlight %}

 Here's an interactive REPL you can play with.
 I suggest clicking the "debugger" button on the left so you can go through it line by line and see what is going on.

-<iframe height="500px" width="100%" src="https://repl.it/@misingnoglic/ParallelPrevailingBlock?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="550px" width="100%" src="https://repl.it/@misingnoglic/ParallelPrevailingBlock?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Just as a note: the slices you get back are copies of the original list, so if you modify them, you won't modify the original list.
 And there you have it, Python slices!

 ## Methods on lists.